rya-sge/access-denied/_posts/2025-01-15-security-models-overview.md

 - **Transformation Procedures (TPs)**: These procedures are programmed operations, such as read and write, and should maintain the integrity of CDIs.
 - **Integrity Verification Procedures (IVPs)**: These procedures check and ensure the validity of CDIs.

-#### Key Principles:
+#### Key Principles

 1. **Separation of Duties:**

-   - Users are limited to specific roles, ensuring no single individual has unchecked control over sensitive data.
+Users are limited to specific roles, ensuring no single individual has unchecked control over sensitive data.

 2. **Well-Formed Transactions:**

 - Operations must follow specific steps to transition the system from one valid state to another.
 - This ensures only authorized changes are made.

 3. **Access Triple (Subject, Transformation Procedure, Object):**

 - A subject (user) can only access an object (data) through a transformation procedure (authorized application or process).
 - This prevents direct, unrestricted access to data.

 4. **Auditability:**

-   - Every action is logged to provide traceability and accountability.
+Every action is logged to provide traceability and accountability.

-#### Use Case:
+#### Use Case

-- Often used in commercial systems (e.g., banking) to enforce proper workflows, prevent fraud, and ensure compliance with regulations.
+Often used in commercial systems (e.g., banking) to enforce proper workflows, prevent fraud, and ensure compliance with regulations.

 ------